folkzb/magalu/mgc/cli/docs/object-storage/buckets/policy/help.md

 - Commands:
 - delete      Delete policy document for the specified bucket
 - get         Get the policy document for the specified bucket
-- set         Set policy document for the specified bucket
+- set         Set policy document for the specified bucket.
+The policy can be provided as a direct JSON string or a file path using @./policy.json.

 ## Other commands:
 - Flags: